-Junior/Senior High detentions will be served during lunchtime or after school.
-Lunchtime detentions may be served the day of the incident; however, the date of the detention and reason will still be mailed home.
-Any staff member is authorized to write a Disciplinary Referral (D.R.), which may result in disciplinary action.
+Detentions will be served during lunchtime or after school.
+Lunchtime detentions may be served the day of the incident.
+Any staff member is authorized to write a Disciplinary Referral, which may result in disciplinary action.

 Failure to serve properly may result in more serious consequences.
 For example, refusal to serve lunchtime or after school detentions may result in further disciplinary action.
-In case of Illness, the detention will be served on the next school day.
+In case of illness, the detention will be served on the next school day.